Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 We want the URL `http://localhost:4321/blog/my-first-post` to work again.
 We can see that we have the `\blog` route which means we have to create a folder named `blog` inside the `pages` folder.

-Once we create the folder, we need set up a way to handle the dynamic part of the URL, called the `slug`.
+Once we create the folder, we need to set up a way to handle the dynamic part of the URL, called the `slug`.
 In our case, the slug is `my-first-post`.
 But for each post, this will change.

 Let's create a file named `[slug].astro` inside the `blog` folder (`src\content\blog\[slug].astro`).